bytewax/bytewax/docs/guide/concepts/workers-parallelization.md

 run on multiple processes, there will be a slight overhead due to pickling and network communication whenever items must be moved between workers, but it will allow you to paralellize some work for higher throughput.
-See <project:#stateful-operators> and the {py:obj}`~bytewax.operators.redistribute` operator for more information.
+See <project:#xref-stateful-operators> and the {py:obj}`~bytewax.operators.redistribute` operator for more information.